gfarat/AzureExtendedNetwork/README.md

 4. Connect Windows Admin Center to Azure, if you haven’t already done so.
 If you skip this step now, we'll ask you to do so later in the process.

+5. Register your Azure Account

 ![image](https://github.com/gfarat/AzureExtendedNetwork/assets/55545933/330d0035-9be5-40e8-8d4c-8ebad5df57e4)

+6. Copy the code and enter it on the login screen followed by your Azure login

 ![image](https://github.com/gfarat/AzureExtendedNetwork/assets/55545933/2f1497fb-9aa6-4169-818e-09688598d08b)

 ![image](https://github.com/gfarat/AzureExtendedNetwork/assets/55545933/22c64287-1832-4c75-a94f-d0e9bd64ff94)

 ![image](https://github.com/gfarat/AzureExtendedNetwork/assets/55545933/30e649f2-4d03-495b-bbef-011449a4914c)

+7. Select the tenant that will register the Azure Application

 ![image](https://github.com/gfarat/AzureExtendedNetwork/assets/55545933/3b5a59eb-5f42-4f62-bc4b-6bf74fa86942)

+>**Note** For App Registration the minimum permission required in Azure AD is Application Administrator.

 ![image](https://github.com/gfarat/AzureExtendedNetwork/assets/55545933/28fb9f67-a737-4f86-b248-21bfdedd2579)